 I’ve long been on a quest for clear, matte, beautiful skin.
-Paired with the fact that I’m turning 30 by month’s end—and now have to contend with gravity, wrinkles, and fine lines—you could say that with greater age, comes greater (skincare) responsibilities.
+Paired with the fact that I’m turning 30 in late July 2019—and now have to contend with gravity, wrinkles, and fine lines—you could say that with greater age, comes greater (skincare) responsibilities.

 What is microinfusion?

 A microinfusion treatment uses a stamping device with hairlike needles that puncture the skin to deposit a special formula of powerhouse ingredients.
 The cocktail includes botulinum toxin (aka Botox), fillers, and antioxidants.

 While Botox and fillers are traditionally injected more deeply into the skin’s surface, microinfusions deliver these ingredients only at a superficial level.
 Since the effects are less pronounced, microinfusions can be a good entry point for anyone new to or considering injectables.

 FACILE’s co-founder and resident dermatologist, Dr. Nancy Samolitis, tested out different formulations before finding the perfect blend that offers maximum benefits.